mlkr-rbi/developWithDocker-seminar/README.md

    ```
    Using singularityfile.def requires singularity group priveleges.

-   3. Run the Singularity Container: `singularity exec --nv <singularity_container.simg> python helloworld.py`
+   3. **Use the proposed wayy of job scheduling when running the scripts in the server environment,** **https://wiki.srce.hr/display/RKI/Pokretanje+i+upravljanje+poslovima.** Run the Singularity Container: `singularity exec --nv <singularity_container.simg> python helloworld.py`
-   Replace "path/to/your_container.simg" with the path to your Singularity container file and your_script.py with the name of your Python script. `--nv` flag gives premissions to cuda.
+   Replace "path/to/your_container.simg" with the path to your Singularity container file and `your_script.py` with the name of your Python script. `--nv` flag gives singularity premissions to cuda.

 `singularity exec --nv your_container.simg python -c your_script.py`